 Procurement Modernization Initiative

-LATEST NEWS: The State Purchasing & Contracts Office is presenting a high level overview of changes made during the Procurement Code Modernization, which goes into effect August 9, 2017.
-The webinar, which lasts less than an hour, will be repeated multiple times.
-The slides are available for download, and you can register by clicking on the dates below.
+LATEST NEWS: The State Purchasing & Contracts Office is presenting a high level overview of changes made during the Procurement Code Modernization, which went into effect August 9, 2017.
+The recorded webinar, which lasts less than an hour, can be viewed below.
+The slides are also available for download.

 Watch the August 15, 2016 Town Hall